clemsonMakerspace/Makerspace-CardScanner/README.md

 ## Overview
 - The Card Reader Script was made to simplify sign-in to the makerspace and replace the web-interface given on the sign-in tablet ([visit.cumaker.space](https://visit.cumaker.space/))
-- The goal of the script is to associate scan data (hardware ID) to a clemson user account and record time scanned.
+- The goal of the script is to associate scan data (hardware ID) to a clemson user account and record a time stamp for the scan.

 ## Features
 - Automatic scan-in and logging of makerspace users with only one username entry per scan device.
 - Integration with student directory for retrieving user data.
-- Data logging in an Excel file.
+- Data logging and editing in an Excel file.

 ## Requirements